jackblackCH/osx-setup/README.md

 ```

 ## Configs
-RCM is a .dotfile manager that allows to auto-symlink a directory and those files into your userhome.
+RCM is a .dotfile manager that allows to auto-symlink a directory with dotfiles into your userhome (where they belong to).
-Basically to store and apply your configs in a .dotfile repository.
+This enables you to in a clean way to store/manage your user configurations in a repository (mostly dotfiles)

 ```
 brew tap thoughtbot/formulae